- Our Farm

 The following policies will help you know what to expect from us and keep our CSA working smoothly for all our members.

-High Ground Organics delivers weekly boxes of certified organic vegetables and fruit to pick-up sites from Palo Alto to Carmel.
-Members (that’s you) sign up in advance and then pick up your box of produce at your pick-up site during the allotted hours on your pick-up day.
+High Ground Organics delivers weekly boxes of certified organic vegetables and fruit to pick-up sites from Redwood City to Carmel.
+As a member, you sign up in advance and then pick up your box of produce at your pick-up site during the allotted hours on your pick-up day.

 - You are responsible for picking up your box from your pick-up site on your pick-up day during the specified time window for your site.
 If you forget to get your box, most hosts will leave the boxes out for you to pick up the next morning.
 Hosts will donate the produce from any leftover boxes after that.
 We do not give refunds for boxes that were not picked up during the posted pick-up times.

 - Please treat our host sites with the utmost respect.
 Our hosts generously offer up their homes, schools, churches, and businesses for us to deliver your vegetables.
-Observe any instructions at your site as far as parking, and carefully fold your box and leave it in a neat pile at the site.
+Observe any instructions at your site as far as parking, and carefully fold your box and leave it in a neat pile at the site, (or stack your empty crate).
 Try to avoid excessive noise, and of course don’t leave a mess or trash at your pick up site.

 - Some pick-up site hosts make their contact information available to members (you can see this if you log in to your account).
 However, please only contact hosts with reasonable requests regarding pick-up issues.
 All sign-up related questions or questions about why you may not be on the list should be addressed to the CSA administrator Sarah (email@example.com, 831-254-4918).